top of page

 Function Test After Replacement

 First, turn the water supply back on slowly to avoid a pressure surge that could damage your pipes or valves.
 Check the valve box for any leaks around the new solenoid.
 If everything is dry, head to your controller and manually run that specific zone.
-The sprinklers should turn on, and when you stop the cycle, they should shut off completely.
+The sprinklers should turn on with full, even coverage, and when you stop the cycle, they should shut off completely.
 A successful function test means your solenoid replacement is complete.

-If the zone still doesn’t work, don’t worry.
-The problem might be a torn internal diaphragm or debris stuck in the valve.
-If you’ve confirmed the new solenoid is getting power but the valve won’t open, the issue lies deeper within the valve itself.
-At this point, you can either disassemble and clean the valve or consider that it might be time to call a professional.
-For complex diagnostics in the Lubbock area, the expert technicians at M&M Sprinklers can quickly pinpoint the root cause.
+If the zone still doesn't work, don't panic.
+If you've confirmed the new solenoid is getting power but the valve won't open, the issue lies deeper within the valve itself, like a torn internal diaphragm or more significant debris blockage.
+At this point, you can either disassemble and rebuild the valve or call in a professional.
+For complex diagnostics in the Lubbock area, the licensed irrigators at M&M Sprinklers can quickly pinpoint the root cause.
+With three licensed irrigators on staff and decades of experience with Lubbock's soil and water conditions, they've seen just about every valve and wiring problem that can come up.

 Avoiding a few common errors can make your solenoid replacement a success and keep your system running well for years.